Intl Community Urged To Pressurize India For Stopping HR Violations In IIoJK - UrduPoint

 The APHC leader said the fascist Narendra Modi government was poised to deprive the Kashmiri people of their birth right to self-determination promised by the United Nations as he mentioned to August 5, 2019 as another 'Black Day' in the history of Kashmir.

-He appreciated the government of Pakistan for highlighting the Kashmir issue at international level and said that three times the issue of Kashmir was rose in the United Nation Security General.
+He appreciated the Pakistan government for highlighting the Kashmir issue at international level and said that three times the issue of Kashmir was rose in the United Nation Security General.